Bed Bug Facts for Kids

 - Bed bugs are hard to see, so if you think you have bed bugs, call a pest management professional.

-Find additional bed bug information at the official NPMA website.
+Didn’t find the facts you were looking for on PestWorld for Kids?
+Get additional bed bug education and information at the official NPMA website.